OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification/index.md

 ### Pruning Modes

-_TODO: adapt this_

 _This is an experimental feature._

 There are several predefined pruning modes which provide different useful combinations of default conditions and the pruning of elements that can be directly used.

-- `strict`: no default or pruning conditions are enabled at all
+- `manual`: no default or pruning conditions are enabled at all
 - `consistent-strict`: all default consistency conditions are enabled
 - `consitent-loose`: consistency pruning is enabled
 - `default`: all default conditions are enabled (consistency and semantic)
+- `semantic-strict`: consistency pruning is enabled and semantic defaults
-- `loose`: pruning is enabled everywhere (consistency and semantic)
+- `semantic-loose`: pruning is enabled everywhere (consistency and semantic)

 ## Default Conditions